 The Freshers’ Fair is your chance to speak to a range of societies and sports clubs, find out about some of the amazing opportunities available to you, and soak up the atmosphere on campus!
 Coming to the fair is a brilliant way to get involved with everything on offer.

 If you’ve received an offer to start one of our programmes in January, we’ll be in touch with you later in the year with details of your induction activities and what you need to do to register with us at the University of Exeter.

 We’re delighted to welcome you to our thriving community of the brightest and best students and professionals, all committed to world-class research, and training future leaders in healthcare and academia.
 Please rest assured that we are committed to your safety, as well as your learning, development and wellbeing.
 During your time with us, we will support you and equip you with the skills you need to fulfil your potential and to lead in your chosen field.
-We are also doing everything possible to ensure our campuses and educational experiences are Covid-secure.

 Most importantly, we hope you enjoy your time with us, and make the most of the wealth of career and life enhancing opportunities on offer.

 Deputy Pro-Vice-Chancellor and Dean of the University of Exeter Medical School